HelpGiveThanks/HGTconfiguration/README.md

 #####K. Finish enabling the Q&A Big Button Remix plugin

-1. Click on your browsers cPanel File Manager tab.
+1. Click on your browser's cPanel File Manager tab.
-1. Open the config.php file located in folder .../conf/ (Now these three dots '...' refer to your Vanilla forum's cPanel File Manager folder).
+1. Open the config.php file located in folder .../conf/ (Now these three dots '...' refer to your Vanilla forum's cPanel File Manager folder = forum).
-1. Copy the text below (required to make a big 'Ask a Question' button appear below the 'New Discussion' button):
+1. Select and then copy ALL the code below from ```//Make``` to ```'Ads');```  (required to make a big 'Ask a Question' button appear below the 'New Discussion' button):

  ```
  //Make big question button appear